 Sun Prairie Area School District has benefited from the very strong growth of the Madison metropolitan statistical area (MSA) over the past few years.
 The growth has presented some capacity issues for the district, which it has combated with capital investments that have led to elevated debt.
 Despite this, the district has shown no problems managing the carrying costs.
-The district finished fiscal years 2017 and 2018 with strong surpluses, reflecting its efforts to conserve cost, budget conservatively, and increase revenue from the increasing enrollment.
-The bonds are the first portion of a voter-approved \$164 million referendum for additional debt that will be issued across multiple series of bonds over the next five years to assist with the expected enrollment growth.
+The district finished fiscal years 2017 and 2018 with strong surpluses, reflecting its efforts to conserve cost, budget conservatively, and increase revenues from the increasing enrollment.
+The district intends to go to voters to approve a \$164 million referendum for additional debt that will be issued across multiple series of bonds over the next five years to fund capital needs in order to handle the expected enrollment growth.

-The rating reflects our view of the district's:
+The rating reflects our view of Sun Prairie Area School District's:

 - Access to the broad and diverse Madison MSA;

-- · Very strong market value per capita and increasing market value trend;
+- Very strong market value per capita and increasing market value trend;

-- · Increasing enrollment;
+- Increasing enrollment;

-- · Strong to good incomes; and
+- Strong to good incomes; and

-- Good financial management practices.
+- · Good financial management practices.